The European Geoparks Network was established in June 2000 by four Geoparks:

 Outside the 2 meetings per year of the EGN CC, the life of the network is continued largely through correspondence by email.
 Email correspondence between and among the EGN members is considered in all cases to be confidential and therefore must not be forwarded or copied to anyone not on the official EGN email list.

 Great care must be taken that the EGN email list used is always up-to-date.
 All members of the EGN CC will be notified immediately of any changes in this email list.

 The EGN website is the main communication tool of the Network.
 The EGN website provides all information concerning the Networks functioning and operation through the members’ progress and annual reports and links to all members’ websites as well as to the applications of new members.
 All members should link their website to the EGN website www.europeangeoparks.org.
 All members are responsible for the improvement of the common EGN website by updating their presentation and communicating their activities and news.

 An electronic Newsletter is published twice a year and distributed electronically to the EGN members and the Geopark community.

 15.1 – Communication activities

-All members should communicate and promote the EGN activities and achievements, especially to local society, and participate in EGN common promotional activities.
+All members should communicate and promote the EGN activities and achievements, especially to the general public and participate in EGN common promotional activities.
 Each member is responsible for the promotion of EGN activities and members through media, publications, exhibitions, publications, etc.

-EGN magazine is the main promotional tool of the network and is published annually.
-EGN members should provide all necessary contribution and support for the creation of common promotional tools (i.e. submitting articles for the EGN magazine, providing photos, contributions for books or leaflets ) as well as for their distribution and promotion.
+The EGN Magazine is the main promotional tool of the network and is published annually.
+EGN members should provide all necessary contribution and support for the creation of common promotional tools (i.e. submitting articles for publication in the EGN Magazine, providing photos, contributions for books or leaflets ) as well as for their distribution and promotion.

 A representative of the Editorial Board is attending as external advisor the EGN AC meetings.